The Aviation Law Review: Austria

 ii Ownership rules

 The legal framework on ownership is largely orientated to Regulation (EC) No. 1008/2008.
-In addition, Article 16 LFG states that an aircraft register is kept by the Austro Control GmbH.
+In addition, Article 16 LFG states that the Austro Control GmbH keeps an aircraft register.
 Further implementations are provided by the Civil Aircraft and Aeronautical Equipment Regulation.
 However, the register only records the operator; the ownership is irrelevant in this context.

 iii Foreign carriers

 The AOC of a Member State of the European Union also entitles the operation of aircraft on Austrian territory.
-Numerous bilateral agreements have been concluded with third countries, resulting in the recognition of their AOCs.
-The Act on International Air Services28 provides the requirements under which operation and overfly rights are granted to air carriers from third countries.
+Numerous bilateral agreements have been concluded with third countries resulting in the recognition of their AOCs.
+The Act on International Air Services (BGzLV) provides the requirements under which operation and overfly rights are granted to air carriers from third countries.